HoroshkoMykhailo/real-time-chat/README.md

 3. **Database:**
    - MongoDB: A NoSQL database that efficiently stores and handles large amounts of data, such as chat messages, media files, and user data.

+## Local Setup

+To get the source code of the application, clone the repository using the following command `git clone <repository_link>`

+Then:

+1. Install dependencies: `npm install`.

+2. Build shared: `npm run build:shared`

+3. Run database.
+You can run it by installing mongoDb on your computer.

+4. Create Goggle Cloud API key and store it locally.

+5. Create and fill all .env files.
+These files are:

+- apps/frontend/.env
+- apps/backend/.env

+You should use .env.example files as a reference.

+6. Run backend: `npm run start:dev -w apps/backend`

+7. Run frontend: `npm run start:dev -w apps/frontend`